neonephos/outreach/topics/ambassador_program/documentation/ambassador_role.md

 -   Created NeoNephos focused content such as videos or blogs to an audience of significant size in the eyes of the Outreach Committee.

 -   Has otherwise contributed in a manner seen as sufficient by the Outreach Committee.

+Fulfillment of these criteria does not guarantee Ambassadorship.

 ## Benefits